SLicudis/SRV1/README.md

 # How to generate an RV32E core instead of an RV32I core?
 Set the "RV32E" parameter from "core.sv" to 1 if you want to generate an RV32E core.

+# How does ECALL work?
+SRV1 cores don't have CSRs.
+The ECALL instruction behaves like a jump instruction and will set the PC to a constant adress value (Specified by the ECALL_ADDRESS parameter from core.sv).
+EBREAK will behave like ECALL and jump to ECALL_ADDRESS.\
+The return address won't be saved automatically and the caller will have to manually save it by pushing the PC onto the stack.
+The ECALL subroutine program will have to pop the address from the stack and jump back to the caller's code.

 # Test program: (Counter)
 ```